ksssoyu/diffusion-structure-disentanglement/README.md

 * **Early Injection (0~40%):** The layout and pose are preserved, confirming that **global structure is determined in the early denoising steps**.
 * **Late Injection (60~100%):** The structure is not preserved, and the model generates a generic object.
 This suggests that later steps focus on refining high-frequency details (texture) rather than global geometry.

+### 4. Head-wise Analysis (What defines structure?)
+Further analysis is enabled by the `--inject_heads` argument.
+We can investigate if all self-attention heads contribute equally to structure.

+- **Hypothesis**: Within a single SA layer (e.g., 8 heads), some heads might specialize in global pose ("pose heads") while others focus on local texture or details ("texture heads").
+- **Experiment**: By injecting only a subset of SA heads, we can identify the minimal set of heads required to preserve the structural integrity of the source image.

 ---

 ## 🚀 Usage